ajnisbet/opentopodata/docs/server.md

 make run
 ```

-This will start a server on `localhost:5000` with a small demo dataset called `test`.
+This will start a server on `localhost:5000` with a small demo dataset called `test-dataset`.
 Check out the [API docs](api.md) for info about requests and responses.

 ## Configuration